Opinion: EU stance on tariffs needs another look | The China Post

 US may take a tougher line

-That’s something the US government doesn’t intend to do: The WTO is allowing the US, as compensation for the European Airbus subsidies, to impose tariffs of up to 100 percent on goods from the EU to the value of almost €7 billion ($7.68 billion).
-Trump, however, has announced that he will impose a duty of just 10% on aircraft parts (the thing that triggered the row!), and tariffs of only 25 percent on a wide range of goods from cheese, wine, and olives, to screwdrivers and soldering tweezers.
+That’s something the US government doesn’t intend to do: The WTO is allowing the US, as compensation for the European Airbus subsidies, to impose tariffs of up to 100% on goods from the EU to the value of almost €7 billion ($7.68 billion).
+Trump, however, has announced that he will impose a duty of just 10% on aircraft parts (the thing that triggered the row!), and tariffs of only 25% on a wide range of goods from cheese, wine, and olives, to screwdrivers and soldering tweezers.

 But that’s not what a trade war looks like.
 The dimension of the argument is apparent from the simple fact that the EU exports goods worth more than €40 billion to the US every month!
 For all the drama in support of Spanish wine producers or olive farmers, a shopping basket of €7 billion per year(!) really doesn’t have much impact.